 Finding the shop wasn’t THAT difficult for me, as it was a very short walk away from Via Tokyo and Isee Isee, located at the hipster café stretch of Haven Street.

-For first timers, it may prove to be a sweaty find in the summer, about a 12-15 minute walk from Causeway Bay MTR station.
+For first timers, it may prove to be a sweaty find in the summer, about a 12 to 15 minute walk from Causeway Bay MTR station.

 However, when I went about early evening time, the shop was “closed for preparation” (not indicated in their Facebook).
 Had to leave disappointed.